Pablo Escobar: Escobar at the height of his power

-Escobar was also involved in philanthropy in Colombia and paid handsomely for the staff of his cocaine lab.
+At the height of his power, Escobar was involved in philanthropy in Colombia and paid handsomely for the staff of his cocaine lab.
 Escobar spent millions developing some of Medellín's poorest neighborhoods.
-He helped build roads, power lines and soccer fields.
-He also built housing complexes for the homeless.
-Escobar also entered politics in the 1970s and participated in and supported the formation of the Liberal Party of Colombia.
+He built housing complexes, parks, football stadiums, hospitals, schools, and churches.
+Escobar also entered politics in the 1980s and participated in and supported the formation of the Liberal Party of Colombia.
 In 1982, he successfully entered the Colombian Congress.
 Although only an alternate, he was automatically granted parliamentary immunity and the right to a diplomatic passport under Colombian law.
-At the same time, Escobar was gradually becoming a public figure, and because of his charitable work, he was known as "Robin Hood Paisa."
-He alleged once in an interview that his fortune came from a bicycle rental company he founded when he was 16 years old.
+At the same time, Escobar was gradually becoming a public figure, and because of his charitable work, he was known as "Paisa Robin Hood".
+He allegedly once, in an interview, said that his fortune came from a bicycle rental company he founded when he was 16 years old.

-In Congress, the new Minister of Justice, Rodrigo Lara-Bonilla, had become Escobar's opponent, accusing Escobar of criminal activity from the very first day of Congress.
+In Congress, the new Minister of Justice, Rodrigo Lara-Bonilla, had become Escobar's opponent, accusing Escobar of criminal activity from the first day of Congress.
 Escobar's arrest in 1976 was investigated by Lara-Bonilla's subordinates.
 A few months later, Liberal leader Luis Carlos Galán expelled Escobar from the party.
 Although Escobar fought back, he announced his retirement from politics in January 1984.
 Three months later, Lara-Bonilla was murdered.

 The Colombian judiciary had been a target of Escobar throughout the mid-1980s.
 While bribing and murdering several judges, in the fall of 1985, the wanted Escobar requested the Colombian government to allow his conditional surrender without extradition to the United States.
-The proposal was initially answered in the negative, and Escobar subsequently founded and implicitly supported the Los Extraditable Organization, which aims to fight extradition policy.
-The Los Extraditable Organization was subsequently accused of participating in an effort to prevent the Colombian Supreme Court from studying the constitutionality of Colombia's extradition treaty with the United States.
-In support of the 6 November 1985, far-left guerrilla movement that attacked the Colombian Judiciary Building and killed half of the justices of the Supreme Court.
+The proposal was initially rejected, and Escobar subsequently founded and implicitly supported the Los Extraditable Organization, which aims to fight the extradition policy.
+The Los Extraditable Organization was subsequently accused of attempting to prevent the Colombian Supreme Court from studying the constitutionality of Colombia's extradition treaty with the United States.
+It supported the far-left guerrilla movement that attacked the Colombian Judiciary Building and killed half of the justices of the Supreme Court on 6 November 1985.
 In late 1986, Colombia's Supreme Court declared the previous extradition treaty illegal due to being signed by a presidential delegation, not the president.
-Escobar's victory over the judiciary was short-lived, with new president Bill Jillo Barr Co Vargas having quickly renewed his agreement with the United States.
+Escobar's victory over the judiciary was short-lived, with new president Virgilio Barco Vargas having quickly renewed his agreement with the United States.

-Escobar still held a grudge against Luis Carlos Galán, who kicked him out of politics, and was assassinated on 18 August 1989, at Escobar's orders.
-Escobar then planted a bomb on Avianca Flight 203 in an attempt to assassinate Galán's successor, César Gaviria Trujillo, who missed the plane and survived, but was on board.
+Escobar still held a grudge against Luis Carlos Galán for kicking him out of politics, so Galán was assassinated on 18 August 1989 at Escobar's orders.
+Escobar then planted a bomb on Avianca Flight 203 in an attempt to assassinate Galán's successor, César Gaviria Trujillo, who missed the plane and survived.
 All 107 people were killed in the blast.
 Because two Americans were also killed in the bombing, the U.S. government began to intervene directly.